WalkQuackBack/.github/profile/Readme.md

 ### For Creators:

-If you are a mod creator, and would like your mod to be fully supported by TCML, here are the steps you can follow:
+If you are a mod creator, and would like your mod to be fully supported by TKMM, here are the steps you can follow:

-> *(TCML will work without this, just some easy stuff to help visually assist end users)*
+> *(TKMM will work without this, just some easy stuff to help visually assist end users)*

 - Add a `meta.json` file with a structure like this:
   ```jsonc